unoplatform/uno.extensions/doc/Navigation/HowTo-DisplayItem.md

 This topic walks through how to use Navigation to display the details of an item selected from a list.
 This demonstrates an important aspect of Navigation which is the ability to pass data as part of a navigation request.

+> [!TIP]
-> [!Tip] This guide assumes you used the Uno.Extensions `dotnet new unoapp-extensions` template to create the solution.
+> This guide assumes you used the Uno.Extensions `dotnet new unoapp-extensions` template to create the solution.
 Instructions for creating an application from the template can be found [here](../Extensions/GettingStarted/UsingUnoExtensions.md)

 ## Step-by-steps